rchampourlier/vagrant-stacks/README.md

-This repository contains the essential components required to start building you own provisioned [Vagrant](http://www.vagrantup.com) boxes.
+This repository contains the essential components required to start building and packaging you own provisioned [Vagrant](http://www.vagrantup.com) boxes.

+This repo will help you to shorten the path to provision you Vagrant box (i.e. install the components you need, such as a Ruby stack, some databases).

+Using one of the *Available configurations*, you can **build a provisioned Vagrant box** with some commands, **without even having to write a Chef recipe for the provisioning**!

+Once your box is up, package it so that you can reuse it in others project without having to provision the box each time you need it (Ruby compilation can take some time).

 ## Getting started